-Program Tuition for this 12-day – “Culture, Service, Volcano & Beach” is $3,195 per student for a minimum of 8 participants.
-Maximum number of participants is 16 students with 2 chaperones.
+Program Tuition for this 12-day – “Culture, Service, Volcano & Beach” is $3,790 per student for a minimum of 8 participants.
+The maximum number of participants is 16 students with 2 chaperones.
 With eight fully-paying participants, one chaperone’s program tuition will be covered by Costa Rica Explorations.

 If the group size exceeds a 16-student maximum or is smaller than an 8-person minimum, we are willing to accommodate your group’s needs.
 If your group would prefer hotel accommodations to homestays, we also can offer that service; however, the price of the trip will change.

-- 1 less night of orientation phase at hotel
+- 1 less night of the orientation phase at the hotel

 - Does not include La Paz Waterfall Gardens or Hanging Bridges Tours